 Bacon Wrapped Meatloaf is a dressed up version of a favorite comfort food.
 Lightly seasoned and covered with bacon and a delicious ketchup balsamic glaze it is a fun twist on a classic dish.

+- Bacon makes everything better.
+The addition of bacon takes a traditional meatloaf up a notch or two.
 I find that meatloaf often has a bad reputation but, made correctly, meatloaf is amazing comfort food.
-I always make my mom’s meatloaf and her recipe is the basis for today’s bacon wrapped meatloaf.
-We’re going to add a special twist to the meatloaf today and dress it up a bit with some bacon.
-Everything’s better with bacon, right!?
+I always make my mom’s meatloaf recipes and it is the basis for today’s bacon wrapped meatloaf.
+It’s the best meatloaf recipe!

 - Seasoning.
 I always use salt and pepper and some Italian Seasoning.
 I also use mayo, Worcestershire sauce and ketchup.